An Evaluation of Bayesian Methods for Bathymetry-based Localization of Autonomous Underwater Robots: Problem Formulation

 \subsection{Measurement Model}

-The measurement function $h$ is the same for both the linear model and the mixed model.
+The measurement function $h$ is the same for both the linear and mixed models.

-$L$ is a bathymetry map, $p_{z,t}$ represents the depth of the vehicle from the surface measured by the pressure sensor, and $p_{z,a,t}$ represents the altitude of the AUV measured by the single-beam sonar.
+$L$ is bathymetry data (depths for each $x$ and $y$ location on a grid), $p_{z,t}$ represents the depth of the vehicle from the surface measured by the pressure sensor, and $p_{z,a,t}$ represents the altitude of the AUV measured by the single-beam sonar.
 Therefore, the sum of $p_{z,t}$ and $p_{z,a,t}$ is the height $L(p_{x,t},p_{y,t})$ at the position ($p_{x,t},p_{y,t}$) as shown in Fig. \ref{fig:lake}.